New Jalpaiguri–New Bongaigaon section: Branch lines

 The Alipuduar–Bamanhat branch line ends near the India-Bangladesh border across the Dharla River.
 In pre-independence days, it used to connect to Mogalhat, now in Bangladesh, across the Dharla.
 The bridge is broken.
 The line from Golokganj meets the branch line.
 The 57.6 km New Cooch Behar–Golokganj section is newly made into broad gauge via Boxirhat.
-The line passed through a diffetent alignment.
+The line passed through a different alignment.

 The 76.5 km Fakiragram-Dhubri branch line was inaugurated after gauge conversion in September 2010.

 Electrification

 Electrification of the entire 593 km long Katihar–Guwahati route is in progress & expected to completed by 2024.